mgeier/quaternion-nursery/README.md

 Using a conceptual similarity to the great circle (interpolating two points) on the unit sphere S2, we consider how to construct a great 2-sphere S which interpolates three points p1, p2, p3 \in S3 in the 4D Euclidean space R4.

+---

+Grassia 1998:
+Practical Parameterization of Rotations Using the Exponential Map

+Unlike the quaternion parameterization, the domain of this parameterization is Euclidean, so it does contain singularities.

+On the other hand, S3 is an excellent place to interpolate rotations because it possesses the same local geometry and topology as S0(3).

+[Kim et. al. 95] developed closed-form quaternion curves on S3 using Bezier, Hermite, B-spline (or any) blending functions, and were able to calculate high-order parametric derivatives over the curves.
+This is great news for applications that must compute and optimize or integrate along fixed orientation curves.
+It does not aid greatly in differential control or optimization over the curve shape itself, since it provides no correspondingly simple method for differen- tiating the curve with respect to the quaternion control points.
+Even if it did we would st ill face the inconveniences described in the preceding para- graphs.
+Nevertheless, the ability to specify closed-form Hermite curves on S3 by quaternion keys and angular velocities at the keys seems promising for use in keyframe animation systems, given suitable methods for visualizing the quaternion curves.

+Given that we a re interest ed in paramet erizing a three-DOF rot ation , we would like a paramet erization emb edded in R3 that is free of gimbal lock and interpolates rotations well using Euclidean interpolants such as cubic splines.
+This goal is, of course, unrealizable, as it is a standard exercise in topology to show that R3 cannot be mapped into S0(3) without singularities, i.e., gimbal lock.

+[exponential map ...]
+The only problem with this particular formulation is that calculating [...] goes to zero becomes numerically unstable.
+However, by rearranging the above formula a little, we will be able to see that this exponential map can be computed robustly even in the neighborhood of the origin: [...]

+[not found!]
+Hussein Yahia and Andre Gagalowicz.
+"Interactive Animation of Object Orientations."
+In Proceedings of the 2nd International Conference.
+Pixim 89. pp. 265-75 (September 1989) .

+[regarding Hanotaux and Peroche 1993:]
+Hanotaux
+notes that the straight line between two orientations in exponentially-mapped R3 is not, in general, equivalent to the geodesic between the two orientations in S3, but that "the approximation is not far from optimal."
+In fact the approximation can be quite far from optimal--quantifying how far is an open question, but in general the error increases the further the two axes of rotation diverge from parallel.

+However, representing three-DOF rotation functions in R3 is fraught with peril because whenever the curve crosses one of the singularity shells discussed in Section 3.2.1, some of the derivatives disappear.